 Water and Geopolitics in the Middle East and Nile Basin: Local Actors, Middle East Powers and Superpowers（2020_2_40_007）

-This research project addresses international dimensions of water politics in the Nile River basin.
-It looks into the role of non-riparian states in influencing hydro hegemony and transboundary water relations.
-Particular attention is paid to the rising influence of the Arab Gulf states and private investments from non-basin countries in the Nile basin, examining their impact on conflict and cooperation over transboundary water resources between Egypt, Sudan and Ethiopia.
-The research emphasizes the need for linking both the Middle East and Horn of Africa regions in analyzing changing hydro-hegemonic configurations and control of water resources among riparian states on the Blue Nile.
+This research project addresses the international dimensions of water politics in the Nile River basin.
+It looks into the role of non-riparian states in influencing hydro-hegemony and transboundary water relations.
+Particular attention is paid to the rising influence of the Arab gulf states and private investment from non-basin countries in the Nile basin, examining their impact on conflict and cooperation over transboundary water resources between Egypt, Sudan, and Ethiopia.
+The research emphasizes the need for linking both the Middle East and Horn of Africa regions in analyzing changing hydro-hegemonic configurations and the control of water resources among riparian states on the Blue Nile.